 There is a full range of athletic teams and activities including the Osgoode Touch Football League which attracts broad participation.
 As well, there are over 40 student-led clubs including the Black Law Students' Association, the Business Law Society, the Health Law Association, the Environmental Law Society, the Osgoode Indigenous Students' Association, the Law Union, the International Law Society, Women's Network and many other political and special interest groups.
 Such activities enrich the student experience by providing opportunities for personal growth, community outreach and collegial engagement.

-Osgoode Hall Law School provides a multifaceted educational environment in which students may develop and perfect their intellectual powers and practical skills to prepare for a broad range of stimulating careers, whether in private practice, policy development, public administration, business, government, politics, social activism, the judiciary or academia.
+Osgoode Hall Law School provides a multifaceted educational environment in which students may develop and perfect their intellectual powers and practical skills to prepare for a broad range of stimulating careers in private practice, policy development, public administration, business, government, politics, social activism, the judiciary and academia.